mrmans0n/mrmans0n.github.io/source/_posts/2013-09-03-introducing-localio.markdown

 date: 2013-09-03 17:51
 comments: true
 categories: ["gem", "i18n", "localization", "ruby"]
+githubrepo: mrmans0n/localio
 ---

 In my head there has been around a lot of times the possibility of contributing to the OSS community with some gem, so here goes my first contribution there. **Localio** is an automatic localizable file generator.

 It reads a certain type of file, called **Locfile**, and process it so the different localization files for your app are automatically generated.
 Android, iOS, Rails and JSON are supported now.
 The localization information is processed from a Google Drive spreadsheet or a local excel file.
 [Those spreadsheets must have a specific format for this to work, though.](https://docs.google.com/spreadsheet/ccc?key=0AmX_w4-5HkOgdFFoZ19iSUlRSERnQTJ4NVZiblo2UXc#gid=0)
 An example of Locfile:

 ``` ruby Locfile example